lucidobservor/floramancer-modpack/README.md

 in the pack providing content, all of them chosen to have minimal impact on a playthrough focusing on those mods.

 The goal of the pack is to fully automate every generating flower in Botania.
 You will need to do this even though *all* generating flora suffer passive decay in this pack.
-Once you've accomplished this, use the resulting mana to craft a Galactic Potato, which will grant you the secrets of the Creative Mana Tablet and Everlasting Guilty Pool!
+Use the resulting mana to craft a Galactic Potato, which will grant you the secrets of the Creative Mana Tablet and Everlasting Guilty Pool!

 ## Current Features

 - **Pack Modes** - There are two pack modes: Normal and Hard.
-There are currently only a few differences between the modes, the corporea spork and the recipes of the final items.
+There are currently only a few differences between the modes, the corporea spork and the mana cost of the final items.
 See below for more details.

 - **Botania Tweaks** - The following tweaks are enabled:
 	- Corporea is available earlier through the use of the corporea spork (Normal mode only)